blakcjack/tidy_data_coursera/README.md

 3. Using the `read.table()` to read each corresponding file.

-4. Generate x and y data set by merging X_train with X_test and y_train with y_test accordingly using `rbind()`
+4. Generate train and test data set by merging subject_train, y_train, and X_train and merging subject_test, y_test and X_test accordingly using `cbind()`

+5. Generate single unified data set by merging train and test data set using `rbind()`.

-5. Assign the descriptive variables name to activity, x data frame, and y data frame.
+6. Assign the descriptive variables name to activity, x data frame, and y data frame.

-6. Get only features with measurements mean and standard deviation by using `grep()`.
+7. Get only features with measurements mean and standard deviation by using `grep()`.

-7. Assign descriptive activity name.
+8. Assign descriptive activity name.

-8. Generate single unified data set by merging x and y using `cbind()`.
+9. Apply melt and dcast transformation to summarize the data into it's mean for each subject, variable, and activity.

 9. generate another independent tidy data set named `tidy_data_human_activity_recognition.txt`  with  the average of each variable for each activity and subject.